Mesothelioma Symptoms

 • Thoracentesis: Doctors use a small needle to remove excess fluid from the thoracic (chest) cavity to help you breathe better.

-Malignant Mesothelioma Symptoms by Stage
+Malignant Mesothelioma Symptoms by Cancer Stage

+Malignant mesothelioma symptoms can show up differently depending on what stage of mesothelioma you have.
 Learn more about common symptoms of early- and late-stage mesothelioma below.

-Early-Stage Mesothelioma Symptoms
+Early-Stage Mesothelioma Signs and Symptoms

-• Chest or abdominal pain
+• Chest or stomach pain

 • Fatigue